bzigterman/bzigterman.github.io/projects/covid.md

 ## Death Acceleration

-As of Saturday, the 14-day percent change in average new deaths was:
+As of Sunday, the 14-day percent change in average new deaths was:

 - 14% in Illinois
-- 29% in the United States
+- 25% in the United States
 - 29% worldwide

 ![Death Acceleration](https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_deaths_change_facet.png)